omni-us/jsonargparse/README.rst

 - Recursive adding of arguments from base classes only considers the presence of :code:`*args` and :code:`**kwargs`.
 It does not check the code to identify if :code:`super().__init__` is called or with which arguments.

-- To set a value to :code:`None` it is required to use :code:`null` since this is how json/yaml require it.
-To avoid confusion in the help :code:`NoneType` is displayed as :code:`null`.
-For example :code:`val: Optional[str] = None` would be shown as :code:`type: Union[str, null], default: null`.

 Since keyword arguments with unsupported types are ignored, during development it might be desired to know which arguments are ignored and the specific reason.